 18. Legal Support of Competition

-22. Applied Mathematics and Informatics in the Problems of Medical Diagnostics
+22. Applied Mathematics and Computer Science in Problems of Medical Diagnosis

-23. Applied Mathematics and Informatics in Digital Control Problems
+23. Applied Mathematics and Computer Science in Problems of Digital Control

 26. Russian Studies